Mitroshin/KotlinInAction/README.md

             -> strings.join.kt

             "this" refers to the receiver object: a collection of T.
-            You make it an extension to a collection of elements, and you provide default values fot all the arguments.Now you can invoke joinToString() like a member of a class
+            You make it an extension to a collection of elements, and you provide default values for all the arguments.
+            Now you can invoke joinToString() like a member of a class

             -> example8